 Recognizing that current materials management issues are complex, especially with respect to inventory and delivery systems, the preliminary design work for the Bertner Complex and Clinical Services Facility incorporated additional services to evaluate the most desired material management systems to serve the increasing needs of the institution.
-The Project Architect, LAN/HKS, A Joint Venture, retained a special consultant to conduct a materials management master plan to include the functional and space programming of the dock and service corridor network.
+The project architect retained a special consultant to conduct a materials management master plan to include the functional and space programming of the dock and service corridor network.